What crazy-ass notions are burning deep inside you?

 I’d come to discover that some of my own personal heroes and heroines (artists, creators, and entrepreneurs) are alumni of the school as well, and that a world-renowned researcher, author, and educator (whom I credit with transforming my life in spectacular fashion) is not only an alumni, but is also based in the Olympia area.

 Finally, when he could no longer ignore the boomerang messages (nor his desire and curiosity), my son did what Joseph Campbell describes as “answering The Call to Adventure.”
 He reapplied and was accepted once more.

 We leave today.

-I am willing to bet that there is a “crazy-ass notion” living inside of you.
+I am willing to bet that there are “crazy-ass notions” living inside of you.
 Something that has at times burned so bright within that you have felt as if you’d spontaneously combust.
 You may have waved it off, over and over, and yet, it keeps coming back.

 Maybe it is not practical.

 Maybe you’d have to change your entire life.

 Maybe people you love are telling you it’s too weird or too risky.